nagasudhirpulla/taming_python/blog/skills/sleep_in_python.md

 <hr/>

-Using the `sleep` function in python, we can make the code execution delayed by a desired time interval
+Using the `sleep` function in time module, we can make the code execution delayed by a desired time interval

 ![sleep_illustration](https://raw.githubusercontent.com/nagasudhirpulla/taming_python/master/blog/skills/assets/img/sleep_illustration.png)